khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 Either way, predicting my preference for world state ordering requires a model of _me_.
 But that's not what LLMs are.
 LLMs are trained on massive datasets of human behavior -- they're models of _humans in aggregate_, not models of specific individuals.
 An LLM can only be aligned with me insofar as I happen to align with the aggregate patterns in its training data.

-This is why agentic coding requires such finesse in context and prompting.
+This is why agentic coding currently requires such finesse in context and prompting.
 Without context, an LLM essentially returns "what would humans typically write here": a prediction grounded in aggregate patterns.
 To get what _I_ want, I have to constrain those probabilities through context: "You're an experienced Kotlin developer.
 Here's the current codebase.
 Here's the function you're writing.
 Now, given all that, what comes next?"
-I'm conditioning the model to shift from aggregate human patterns toward my specific situation.
+I'm conditioning the model to shift from aggregate human patterns toward my specific situation and goals.
+In a very real sense, prompting and context engineering _is_ alignment.

+It's important to note that no amount of training in aggregate will eliminate this gap.
+You can't derive individual-level predictions from population-level patterns without losing information.
+Context and prompting help, but they're still constrained by what the model learned from aggregate data.
+The mismatch between population patterns and individual cases is fundamental: aggregate models are optimized for typical cases, not for you and your current context.

+In other words, true alignment requires personalized training: a model whose weights update based on interactions with _you specifically_.

 ## The Average Human Has One Testicle